Nouveau-Printemps/federated-webring/fediring-protocol.md

 The request is not valid if the server does not have a pending request or if the *validity check* failed.

 If the request is not valid, the server has to reject it with a status 403.
+If the server has already sent a response, the server sends a status 409.
 If the request is valid, the server sends a status 201.

 ### Break the federation